dbushell/dbushell-2k15/src/data/blog/2010/2010-09-06-think-different.md

 To quote Apple on HTML5:

-<blockquote><p>These web standards are open, reliable, highly secure, and efficient.
+> These web standards are open, reliable, highly secure, and efficient.
 They allow web designers and developers to create advanced graphics, typography, animations, and transitions. **Standards aren’t add-ons to the web.
-They are the web.** And you can start using them today.</p></blockquote>
+They are the web.** And you can start using them today.

 **"Standards aren’t add-ons to the web.
 They are the web."** But apparently not good enough for iTunes and Ping?
 I guess those two are just add-ons then.
 Only available in certain countries.